A sample of our current and recent projects is shown below.

 2. Regional system impacts (workforce development, service networks)

 The project involved a collaborative approach between YSAS and TRACE Research.
 Following an initial planning workshop and approval from an HREC ethics committee, data collection included the examination of clinical records, interviews with clients, and a workforce survey.
-Data collection is complete and a final report is underway.
+A final report has been delivered and a plain language summary is available from YSAS.

 Developing a process for a new AOD model of care in the North West Metro Primary Health Network